Back to Calculator

 Epithalon (Epithalamin) Peptide

-A synthetic tetrapeptide (Ala-Glu-Asp-Gly) derived from the pineal gland bioregulator epithalamin.
-Studied for telomerase activation and anti-aging properties.
-See: Epithalon Calculator →
+A synthetic tetrapeptide (Ala-Glu-Asp-Gly) from the pineal gland bioregulator epithalamin.
+Studied for telomerase activation and longevity.
+See: Epithalon Wiki →

 G